-Disney+ is finally here, the brand new streaming service from Disney that showcases all the classic animated films and superhero blockbusters, as well as brand new anticipated content like The Mandalorian.
+Disney+ is finally here (well, at least in some countries), the brand new streaming service from Disney that showcases all the classic animated films and superhero blockbusters, as well as brand new exclusives like The Mandalorian.

-The pricing brackets for the streaming service in the US, Canada, The Netherlands, Australia and New Zealand undercut other streaming rivals like Netflix and Amazon Prime by quite a lot.
-You can sign up for the service now, but believe it or not there are even more discounts available if you'd like to save some pennies.
+You can sign up for the service now, and the pricing already undercuts other streaming rivals like Netflix and Amazon Prime by quite a lot, but believe it or not there are even more discounts available if you'd like to save some pennies.

-To see more about the latest news, programmes and UK release date, take a look at our Disney Plus news article.
+To see more about the latest news, programmes and UK release date (which has now moved by a week!), take a look at our Disney Plus news article.

 Buy a Chromebook and get Disney+ free